Counselling & therapy to help with issues around gender identity, crossdressing and feminisation hypnosis - online and face to face

 On this page:

-• Hypnotic feminisation service programme is available for the transitioning woman or crossdressing man.
+Hypnotic feminisation service programme is available for the transitioning woman or crossdressing man at a specially reduced rate when no other psychological treatment is required.

 Gender dysphoria is the feeling of discomfort that may occur in people whose gender identity differs from their sex assigned at birth or their physical sexual characteristics.
 Transgender and gender-diverse people might experience gender dysphoria at some point in their lives, although others feel at ease with their bodies.